OfficeDev/office-js-docs-pr/docs/outlook/get-or-set-the-location-of-an-appointment.md

 The  **location** property is available for write access in only compose forms of appointments, but not in read forms.

 As with most asynchronous methods in the JavaScript API for Office,  **getAsync** and **setAsync** take optional input parameters.
-For more information about specifying these optional input parameters, see [passing optional parameters to asynchronous methods](../../docs/develop/asynchronous-programming-in-office-add-ins.md#AsyncProgramming_OptionalParameters) in [Asynchronous programming in Office Add-ins](../../docs/develop/asynchronous-programming-in-office-add-ins.md).
+For more information about specifying these optional input parameters, see [Asynchronous programming in Office Add-ins](../../docs/develop/asynchronous-programming-in-office-add-ins.md).

 ## To get the location